 (c) accepted with major revisions; means that substantive inadequacies in the manuscript, such as data analysis, the main theory used, and rewriting of paragraphs, need to be revised.

-(d) rejected, means that the manuscript is not acceptable for publication or the given reviews relate to fundamental issues.
+(d) rejected means that the manuscript is not acceptable for publication or that the given reviews relate to fundamental issues.